-All operating systems and personal computer software were born after creating the Unix operating system in 1969.
-But for the first two years of Unix, no documentation existed until the manager of Dennis Ritchie and Ken Thompson insisted that they create a digital guide for the operating system.
-This led to the “man” command (short for manual), which is still a key part of Unix/Linux.
+All operating systems and personal computer software were born after the Unix operating system was created in 1969.
+But for the first two years of Unix, no documentation existed until the managers of Dennis Ritchie and Ken Thompson insisted that they make a digital guide for the operating system.
+It led to the “man” command (short for manual), which is still a crucial part of Unix/Linux.
 Easily accessible documentation within the system helped make Unix, C, and other modules help all developers and users.
-How often one finds oneself struggling between typing on a keyboard in one hand and having an actual tech book in the other?
-Online manuals are easier, whether it is the F1 key, or /? or “man” (manual).
+How often does one struggle between typing on a keyboard in one hand and having an actual tech book in the other?
+Online manuals, whether the F1 key or /? or “man” (manual), are more accessible.
 Even more, imagine if no documentation existed.
 Would the tech world be the same?
-Issue of lack of documentation is always a problem in tech.
-Developers hate to document, and managers miss out on this all the time.
+The issue of lack of documentation is always a problem in tech.
+Developers hate to document, and managers always miss out on this.
 Everyone forgets this until it is too late.
-Calling out to all developers to always document your code to leave positive traces behind for others.
+This a call out to all developers to always document their code to leave positive traces behind for others.

 Here are some more articles you might like to read next: